Using Nokia N9 in Korea

 N9 User Group in Korea

-In addition, there is a small N9 user group in Korea, so I got some information on how to register N9 with Korean wireless telecommunication operators such as SK Telecom and KT.
-Interestingly, the saleswoman in the phone shop was able to set it up without asking any questions while registering it, which shows that N9 UI is very intuitive to use.
+In addition, there is a small N9 user group in Korea, so I got some information on how to register the N9 with Korean wireless telecommunication operators such as SK Telecom and KT.
+Interestingly, the saleswoman in the phone shop was able to set it up without asking any questions while registering it, which shows that the N9 UI is very intuitive to use.

 Developer Support